Red Clover: A Simple Spring Herb for the Home Apothecary

 Red Clover and Women’s Herbal Traditions

 Red clover has long been used as a gentle, mineral-rich herb in women’s herbal traditions.
 Because it is mild and easy to use, it is often one of the first herbs chosen when building a home apothecary.
+Traditional herbalists have included red clover in blends used during women’s cycles and for menopause relief.

 Safety Notes for Red Clover